Unexplained Weight Gain

 How to know if you have unexplained weight gain

 Unexplained weight gain often manifests as a gradual or sudden increase in body weight without a corresponding increase in calorie intake or reduction in physical activity.
-People may also notice changes in how their clothes fit or increasing difficulty in physical activities.
+People may also notice changes in how their clothes fit or increasing difficulty in physical activities or an increased shortness of breath.

 Typical signs and symptoms of unexplained weight gain